lleger/elixir-school/lessons/advanced/escripts.md

 end
 ```

-Next we need to update our Mixfile to include the `:escript` option for our project along with specifying our `:main_module`:
+Next we need to update our Mixfile to include the `:escript` option for our project and specify our `:main_module`:

 ```elixir
 defmodule ExampleApp.Mixfile do